ashwinak7/Real-Time-Voice-Translator/README.md

 ---

 ## Description
 This project is a real-time voice translation application developed using MIT App Inventor.
 It leverages speech recognition and translation APIs to enable seamless multilingual communication.
 The app translates spoken words instantly, supports 6+ languages, and features an intuitive interface accessible to users of all technical levels.
-Designed as an academic project at SASTRA University, it aims to foster global collaboration by eliminating linguistic obstacles.
+Designed for an academic project at SASTRA University.

 ---